nanoix9/2019Papers/dw/ass2/projectReport.md

 the lack of normalisation.
 Most dimensions are simple, containing only one attributed of "name".
 However, the *Date* dimension is trickier.
+Decisions have been made on the choice of primary key of *date*, and what attributes should be included in this dimension.
+Furthermore, constraints are applied to all fields to make all values valid.
+For example, *day_of_week* field is restricted to numbers between 1 and 7, so an invalid value such as 8 can never been inserted into the table.

 ## INLJ & ETL